 To begin my journey into racing, I need to get better, a lot better.
 I was wondering how I was going to do that.
 I’ve been riding on my own for 2-3 years now.
 I’ve seen gradual improvements.
 I’ve gone from averaging 12 mph to 15 mph.
 Last year I began cycling with a beginning group and I able to hang at a pace of 16-17 mph.
-But to race, I feel in need some coaching.
+But to race, I feel the need for some coaching.
 An actual plan.

 I found The Sufferfest.
 They produce video to watch while on your trainer.
 On screen prompts tell you how hard to ride, how long to keep that pace, and what your cadence should be.
 They also have training plans.
 And they are too expensive.
 30 bucks.
 I can do 30 bucks.